faraplay/zundamahjong/README.md

 This will output the built client to `client_build`.

-Note that the gunicorn does not serve the client files.
+Note that Gunicorn does not serve the client files.
 You will need to serve the client files separately.

 ## Credits